cjoakim/azure-cosmosdb-synapse-link/presentation/presentation.md

         - doc1: {"id": "1", "a":123}      <-- "a" is an integer, added to schema
         - doc2: {"id": "2", "a": "str"}   <-- "a" isn't an integer, ignored
   - **Full Fidelity**
-    - Default option for Azure Cosmos DB API for MongoDB accounts
+    - Default option for Azure Cosmos DB API for Mongo accounts
     - None of the above dataname normalization or datatype enforcement
     - Can be optionally be used by the SQL API
       - az cosmosdb create ... --analytical-storage-schema-type "FullFidelity"